A Tight Runtime Analysis for the $(\mu + \lambda)$ EA: Introduction

-We also find notable the result of Dang and Lehre~\cite{DangL16} where they proved the upper bound for the \commaea on the \onemax of $O(n\lambda\log\lambda)$ fitness evaluations when $\lambda > \mu e$ and $\lambda = \Omega(\log(n))$.
+We also find notable the result of Dang and Lehre~\cite{DangL16} (see~\cite{AntipovDY19} for recent small improvements) where they proved the upper bound for the \commaea on the \onemax of $O(n\lambda\log\lambda)$ fitness evaluations when $\lambda > \mu e$ and $\lambda = \Omega(\log(n))$.
 This runtime can be seen as the upper bound for the \ea, since the population of the \ea is always better than the population of \commaea after the same number of iterations in the dominating sense.
 In Section~\ref{sec:comparison-upper} we prove that in the parameters setting regarded in~\cite{DangL16} our upper bound is asymptotically smaller.